tolland/flame_learn_sheet_music/packages/musiqwik_font/README.md

 SIL Open Font License, with some added convenience utilities to simplify its use in flutter.

-The font is good for creating simple music notation.
-However, it is not much good for creating complex music notation such as chords and beamed notes.
-Though you might be able to achieve something like that with stacking items on top of each other (but I didn't try that).
+The font is good for creating simple music notation such as scales and rhythms.
+However, as a font it lacks features creating complex music notation such as chords and beamed notes.

+## Glyphs

 ![Using utility TextSpans](https://github.com/tolland/flame_learn_sheet_music/raw/main/packages/musiqwik_font/doc/img/readme-04.png)